-Horse Assisted Education bridges the knowing with the doing, in the shortest time possible while providing a context of uncertainty and complexity.
-You can test the impact of your decisions and actions on a time frame of a couple of years in just a couple of hours.
+Horse Assisted Education bridges the knowing with the doing in the shortest time possible while providing a context of uncertainty and complexity.
+You can test the impact of your decisions and actions in just a few hours rather than over a period of years.

-The resources used in horse assisted education exercises are exactly the same as in any business: internal to the team (the organization), external (expertise and competency), material (space, technical materials), know how (non-material), partners and stakeholders with their own will (the horses).
+The resources applied in horse assisted education exercises are exactly the same as in any business: internal to the team (the organization), external (expertise and competency), material (space, technical materials), knowhow (non-material), partners and stakeholders with their own will (the horses).

-The two most frequent perspectives to resource management are those of limited and limitless.
-The first one is to consider that there are limited resources: if I use some of them, you will not be able to.
-The second one is to consider unlimited resources and lean into the infinite cognitive capacities of the human mind to imagine new solutions which simply rewrite the limits, in this case, of the resources.
+The two most frequent perspectives to resource management are those which are limited and limitless.
+The first one to consider is that there are limited resources: if I use some, you will be unable.
+The second is to consider unlimited resources and lean into the infinite cognitive capacities of the human mind to imagine new solutions which simply rewrite the limits, in this case, of the resources.

-As much as I love all the creative challenges of problem solving, I believe there are some limits which would be better recognized that rewritten.
-Time is one of them.
+As much as I love the creative challenges of problem solving, I believe there are some limits which would be better recognized than rewritten.
+Time is one.
 The sun will eventually set and rise in our lives, projects, business.
 The month, the year, our lives will eventually come to an end.
-The physical space is probably the most visible resource we need to manage daily; there is only so much space on this planet.
+Physical space is probably the most visible resource we need to manage daily; there is only so much space on this planet.
 If I occupy this space, you cannot occupy it also.
-There are also some more dynamic limits, like the individual freedoms of others (individuals or species inhabiting the same space).
+There are also some other, more dynamic limits, like individual freedom (individuals or species inhabiting the same space).

-In all perspectives, the first step to generate value from any given combination of resources is to have some understanding of how the resource looks like (what is?) and what it can do for you (what can it be useful for?) in the context of the objective you are trying to reach.
+In all perspectives, the first step to generate value from any given combination of resources is to have some understanding of what the resource looks like (what is it?) and what can it do for you (What can it be useful for?) in the context of your objective.

-The first important lesson one can learn while working with horses is about the difference between the physical and the mental space we live in.
+The first important lesson one can learn while working with horses is the difference between the physical and the mental space in which we live.
 Many times, the physical surroundings of the arena are stocked with more resources than anyone would need to solve the exercise at hand.
-The resources are available, in plain sight and are mostly rather simple objects.
+The resources are available, in plain sight and are typically rather simple objects.
 People look at them, and then continue with whatever solution they were testing.

 You are looking at something.
 Are you seeing it?
 You are looking at someone.
 Are you seeing him/her?

-The physical presence of resources is simply not enough to trigger an action, if the usage of those resources is not readily available in the mental maps of those looking at them.
+The physical presence of resources is simply not enough to trigger action, if the usage of those resources is not part of the mental maps of those observing them.

-The second lesson you may learn in a horse assisted education event is that your capacity of resources usage is limited by your ability to ask questions, your choices of whom you address them to and your listening availability.
+The second lesson you may learn in a horse assisted education event is that your capacity for resource usage is limited by your ability to ask questions, your choices concerning to whom you address them and your listening availability.
 You noticed it!
 It has little to do with the actual available resources.

-Are you asking questions about resources to the right people? (i.e. the staff assisting you with the learning experience for expertise requiring questions)?
+Are you asking questions about resources to the right people?
 Are your questions exploring or trying to prove your point?

-3rd lesson – what about the internal resources of your team?
+3rd lesson – What about your team’s internal resources?

-The third lesson which arises with some teams is about internal existing resources.
-Someone in the team foresees both the problems and the solutions a little ahead of everyone else.
+The third lesson which arises with some teams relates to internal existing resources.
+Someone in the team foresees both the problems and the solutions a bit ahead of everyone else.
 When does he speak up?
 When is he listened to?

 How are the internal knowledge resources being used?
-Feel free to touch on to the ego and status subjects!
+Feel free to touch upon ego and status!

-On a larger scale: What are the real limits and what are the self-imposed limits?
+On a larger scale: What are the real limits versus the self-imposed limits?
 What limits can we negotiate, remove or change?

 The fifth lesson is about stakeholders, beneficiaries and partners.
 Who teams up with whom?
-Who’s needs are taken into account? (and who’s are not!)
+Who’s needs are considered? (and who’s are not!)
 Are there any “collateral victims”?

-On this lesson axis, should your resource management goals be on the strategic level, you can even go beyond decisions and actions and test multiple strategies, by changing the role the horses play in the exercise.
+Should your resource management goals be stated at the strategic level, you can even go beyond decisions and actions and test multiple strategies, by changing the role the horses play in a given exercise.